 Messages sent from RockBLOCK can either be delivered to your chosen email address, or sent to your own web service as a simple HTTP POST.
 The message data will be hex encoded so there are no character set problems.
 Full details of RockBlock's web service are available in their Web Service Guide available for download here.

+How do I send data to my RockBLOCK?
 You can make a simple HTTP POST to RockBLOCK's web service.
 The message is queued on the satellite network almost instantly, ready for RockBLOCK to download (on your command).

+Does RockBLOCK get notification of a new message waiting?
 Yes, as long as you configure it correctly.
 Check the 9602 documentation for the 'Ring Alert' feature.

+How Rugged/Waterproof is it really?
 Very!
 The RockBLOCK+ is a completely encapsulated design, so it is at least IP68 (submersible for extended periods).
 Just don't expect it to send messages from under water!

+Do I get positions with my messages?
 The RockBLOCK does not have a GPS chip inside it.
 It‚Äôs invisaged that if you want position reports, you would use an off-the-shelf GPS module with your solution, and get position data from that.
 However, it is worth noting that with each Iridium transmission we do get an approximate position report - this varies in accuracy from 100km to 1km, and therefore cannot be relied upon for very accurate tracking, but RockBLOCK does provide this information for you (along with the approximate accuracy, 'CEP' in km) with your messages.
 If you are looking for a dedicated tracking satellite tracking device, then you might want to consider our RockSTAR product.

+If I have a whole set of RockBLOCK's, how does billing work?
 Billing is flexible, and allows you to pay only when you are using your devices.
 Line rental is sold in one-month blocks, and credits are bought in packs.
 If you have several RockBLOCKs, credits are shared from a credit pool amongst all your devices and you don't need to buy separate packs of credits for each device.
 Similarly, if only some of your devices are being used at any one time, you don't need to pay for line-rental on those which aren't in use.